-Name (also Hipocras, Hippocras, Hippocrates, Hypocras, Ipocras, Ippocras, Ypocras) for a flavored spiced wine that has been sweetened with honey or sugar.
-The name is derived from the Greek doctor Hippocrates (460-377 BC), because in the Middle Ages wine was attributed medicinal or healing properties.
-For seasoning were various substances such as cinnamon. cloves, Orange blossoms, ginger, Cardamom, marjoram, nutmeg and pepper as well as for sweetening sugar and honey used.
-He is one mulled wine quite similar.
-It was very expensive because of the then expensive spices and therefore only at the courts of rich people and nobles usual.
-In Basel (Switzerland) a Hypokras from different red wine and white wine varieties is still popular today as a traditional drink at the turn of the year.
-In France, there are some producers of ingredients for the preparation but also of finished products in bottles.
+Name (also hipocras, hippocras, hippocras, hypokras, ipocras, ipocras, ypocras) for a flavored spiced wine that has been greatly sweetened with honey or sugar.
+The name derives from the Greek doctor Hippocrates (460-377 BC) because in the Middle Ages wine or medicinal properties were ascribed to it.
+Various substances such as cinnamon. cloves Orange blossoms ginger, Cardamom, marjoram, nutmeg and pepper as well as for sweetening sugar and honey used.
+With that he is one mulled wine quite similar.
+It was very expensive because of the expensive spices at that time and was therefore only common at the courts of rich people and nobles.
+In Basel (Switzerland), a hypokras made from various types of red wine and white wine is still popular today as a traditional drink at the turn of the year.
+In France there are some producers of ingredients for the preparation but also of finished products in bottles.